Reference

 LevelSetMethods.reinitialize! — Method

-reinitialize!(ϕ::LevelSet, reinitializer = Reinitializer())Reinitializes the level set ϕ to a signed distance, modifying it in place.
+reinitialize!(ϕ::LevelSet, r::NewtonReinitializer)Reinitialize the level set ϕ to a signed distance function in place using the Newton closest-point method.

 LevelSetMethods.set_makie_theme! — Function